fhcrc/nestly/README.rst

     python setup.py test

-The `mock`_ library is required, and will be downloaded if missing.
+The `mock`_ library is required, but will be downloaded if missing.

 Introductory example
 ====================